FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

   description: "A test ELN entry..."
 ```

-The `data` section is created and defined as type `ElnBaseSection`, meaning that we can populate all the quantities (e.g., name and description) living in this section (as seen in the MetaInfo browser above).
+The `data` section is created and defined as type `ElnBaseSection`, meaning that we can populate all the quantities (e.g., name and description) living in this section (as seen in [MetaInfo Browser > ELNBaseSection](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo/nomad/section_definitions@nomad.datamodel.metainfo.eln.ElnBaseSection){:target="_blank"}).

 Uploading this yaml to the test deployment results in an entry with the overview page: